Disclaimer:

 Classification

-This song belongs to The Devil Wears Prada: A New Musical and is performed by cast members within the show.
+This song belongs to The Devil Wears Prada: A New Musical and is performed by cast members.
 Elton John contributed as composer, but the song is not sung or released by him as a solo artist.

 Classification